Skip to main content

 Transpilation

 • Done. --to go, --to python, --to typescript.
-Each target produces idiomatic code that round-trips through the Mochi test suite (the suite runs once natively and once for each target).
+Each target produces idiomatic code that round-trips through the Mochi test suite.

 • Considering. --to wasm.
-The bytecode VM compiles fine to wasm, but a clean Mochi-to-wasm path would need a separate codegen step.
+Bytecode VM compiles to wasm; a clean Mochi-to-wasm codegen path is a separate workstream.

 Platform